Joe Frazier vs. Jimmy Ellis

 - World Boxing Council Heavyweight Title (Vacant title)

-- Shown on closed-circuit television in 120 locations.
+- The fight was shown on closed-circuit television in 120 locations.